tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 Further explanations, options for running TRF can be found at the authors dedicated github repository below: https://github.com/Benson-Genomics-Lab/TRF

+2) Preparing a tabulated sequence length file

+how to do etc...for nanopore

 # Running TROP